ginkgobioworks/geckopy/docs/02-experimental.rst

 Experimental data
 =================

--  The Final proteomic data in the model has units of :math:`\frac{\text{mmol}}{\text{gDW}}`.
+-  The Final proteomics data in the model has units of :math:`\frac{\text{mmol}}{\text{gDW}}`.
--  geckopy provides the tranformation from copies per cell.
+-  geckopy provides the transformation from copies per cell.

 .. math::